Table of Contents

-Choosing the most appropriate legal structure will depend entirely upon the kind of business you currently have, or plan to have in the future), whether you want to run the business alone or with other people, and which business model offers the best taxation options.
+Choosing the most appropriate legal structure depends on the kind of business you currently have (or plan to have in the future), whether you want to run the business alone or with other people, and which business model offers the best taxation options.

-The LLP format was introduced in 2001 by the LLP Act 2000 to meet the needs of certain professionals who usually form traditional partnerships, such as solicitors, doctors, accountants, and architects.
+The limited liability partnership format was introduced in 2001 by the LLP Act 2000 to meet the needs of certain professionals who usually form traditional partnerships, such as solicitors, doctors, accountants, and architects.
 This business model provides the same benefits as a traditional partnership, but it has the added advantage of limited liability protection.

 The main differences between a limited company and an LLP